-- Utilize effective self-reflection skills in order to continue a lifelong evaluation of personal leadership values, strengths, and goals.
+- Utilize effective self-reflection skills to continue a lifelong evaluation of personal leadership values, strengths, and goals.

-- Appraise techniques leaders facilitate effective collaboration necessary to lead others toward a common goal.
+- Appraise techniques leaders use to facilitate effective collaboration necessary to lead others toward a common goal.

 - Evaluate appropriate social change leadership strategies.